imrefazekas/harcon/README.md

 - __Smooth infiltration__: your objects / functions will possess the necessary services via injection, no need to create complex structures and compounds

+- __Advanced routing & listening__: qualified names, regular expressions, wildcards can be all used

 __!Note__: Harcon's concept is to introduce a clean and high abstraction layer over messaging between entities.
 Like in case of every abstraction tool, for simple webapps or plain REST services, it can be proven as a liability.

 This library starts to shine in a highly structured and distributed environment.